unxmaal/booterizer/README.md

 ## FX to Partition Disks

-Now examine the final output of the `vagrant provision` or `vagrant up` command, to find the proper command to boot into fx, the SGI disk partitioner.
+Now examine the final output of the ansible-playbook command, to find the proper command to boot into fx, the SGI disk partitioner.

 * Look for:  __ Partitioners found